HEALTHCARE RESEARCH AND PATIENT RESOURCE FOLDER

 is a patient educational tool designed to help healthcare organizations who needed a better way to provide patients with clear, organized behavioral health resources during the discharge process.
 I designed a patient education folder that structured critical information into an easy-to-navigate format, combining content design, visual hierarchy, and print production.
 The folder was later white-labeled for multiple healthcare organizations, allowing providers to deliver consistent, branded educational materials that support patient understanding and follow-up care.

-This was a 0→1 content and communication system designed to improve how behavioral health information is delivered at discharge.
+This was a 0→1 content and communication system designed to improve how behavioral health information is delivered at the time of discharge.

 Timeline